 Today our fridge and freezer has 7 different brands of bread and 2 bread mixes.
 We have a variety because we tend to like them for different reasons and for different meals.

-Here’s a peak inside our pantry and what we love about each of these brands:
+Here’s a peek inside our pantry and what we love about each of these brands:

 The slices are a good sandwich size, the texture is good and my son likes it toasted in the morning with eggs.